Nyamburab/blessed-portfolio/README.md

 ## 🎓 Background

-I'm Blessed Nyambura, a former financial fraud investigator currently enrolled in the [Power Learn Project](https://powerlearnproject.org/) to transition into a career in software engineering.
+I'm Blessed Nyambura, a financial fraud investigator currently enrolled in the [Power Learn Project](https://powerlearnproject.org/) to transition into a career in software engineering.

 ## 📂 Folder Structure